This blog was shared in 2024 during the development of our RIIO-T3 Business Plan. The plan has now been published and is available to view online.

 Stakeholder Engagement

 We are continually undertaking Stakeholder Engagement through our Quality of Connections survey.
 On 30 May 2024, we hosted our bi-annual Transmission Connections Summit and earlier in the month, Gareth Hislop - our Head of Market Development and Commercial Operations, spoke at All Energy in the ‘Connections, Connections, Connections’ session.
-Later this year we will be hosting Connected Customer workshops and registration is now open for our next Transmission Connections Summit on 5 December 2024.
+Later this year we will be hosting Connected Customer workshops and our next Transmission Connections Summit on 5 December 2024.

 You can Register as a Stakeholder to be kept up to date with wider engagement opportunities relating to our RIIO-T3 Business Plan.
 Members of our Independent Net Zero Advisory Council (INZAC) will also be supporting the development of our Business Plan, scrutinising both the technical plans as well as ensuring any emerging customer issues are fully considered.